 3. Communication Skills

 More than 70% of rejections happen in the preliminary rounds where the people from the human resource department churn out the applicants.
 The biggest reason for rejection in Non-English speaking countries still remains “Poor Communication Skills”.

 Few resources for improvement we recommend are; watching movies, reading, youtube channels, online courses on UDEMY, online certifications at COURSERA, etc. This is one area that requires persistence and constant practice.

 Don’t forget to research about the company, mainly, its main line of business, history & top management.
 The best way to do this is through Wikipedia or the company’s own website.

 Be ready with a crisp and natural answer to this question “Why do you want to join our organization?”

 Last in our list of tricks and tips to follow for freshers before an accounting interview is related to handling rejection.
 There is always a chance that your entire interview experience may have been really awesome and all your answers were perfect, but, you will still be rejected.

 Accept that you can’t control everything and sometimes the reason for failure isn’t you at all.
-There are numerous behind the scene management related decisions that can impact your success in an accounting interview.
-Few of them are – reduction in no. of positions, the job is filled up by an IJP, budget constraints, hiring manager’s personal choice, etc.
+There are numerous behind the scene management-related decisions that can impact your success in an accounting interview.
+A few of them are – reduction in no. of positions, the job is filled up by an IJP, budget constraints, hiring manager’s personal choice, etc.